Lucien Lévy-Dhurmer: Career

 In 1896 he exhibited his first pastels and paintings under the name Lucien Lévy-Dhurmer; he had added the last two syllables of his mother's maiden name (Goldhurmer), likely to differentiate himself from other people named Lévy.
 His paintings soon became popular with the public and among fellow artists as well.
 He earned high praise for the academic attention to detail with which he captured figures lost in a Pre-Raphaelite haze of melancholy, contrasted with bright Impressionist colouration.
-His portrait of writer Georges Rodenbach is perhaps the most striking example of this strange and extraordinary synergy.
+His portrait of writer Georges Rodenbach is perhaps the most striking example of this synergy.

 After 1901 Lévy-Dhurmer moved away from expressly Symbolist content, incorporating more landscapes into his work because of his travels in Europe and North Africa.
 He continued to draw inspiration from music and attempted to capture works of great composers such as Beethoven in painted form.

 Personal life

 Le fondeur de bronze by Lucien Lévy-Dhurmer.
 Circa 1906-1907.
 Pastel on paper.

 In 1914 Lévy-Dhurmer married Emmy Fournier, who had been an editor of the early feminist newspaper La Fronde.
 By this time he was working primarily on landscapes, both oil and pastel, in a style similar to Whistler and Monet.